Zappos/zappos-json/UserGuide.md

 ## <a name="TOC-ZJ-Performance"></a>ZJ Performance
 Zappos-json is designed from the ground up with performance in mind.
-It's thread-safe and it should perform very fast because it generates the custom code to serialize and de-serialize based on your Java class definition.
+It's thread-safe and it should perform very fast because it generates the custom code for serializing and de-serializing based on your Java class definition.
 It uses javasisst toolkit to write a custom byte code that is optimized for your bean specifically.

 ## <a name="TOC-Goals-for-ZJ"></a>Goals for ZJ
 * Provide an easy way to convert POJO to JSON and vice versa.